-Previously, I was a post-doctoral fellow at the Ford Center for Global Citizenship at the Kellogg School of Management of Northwestern University and held a post-doctoral fellowship with the Fonds de recherche du Québec – Société et Culture (FQRSC).
+Previously, I was a post-doctoral fellow at the University of North Carolina in the Department of Psychology and Neuroscience (2019-2021) and at the Ford Center for Global Citizenship at the Kellogg School of Management of Northwestern University (2017-2019).
+I also held a post-doctoral fellowship with the Fonds de recherche du Québec – Société et Culture (FQRSC).
 I completed my PhD in experimental psychology at McGill University.

 Some of the topics we focus on in the lab include: